Skip to content

 • A stop_proxy command is broadcast to all enrolled devices

-• New seat creation, device enrollment, and enrollment tokens are blocked (403)
+• New seat creation, enrollment, and tokens are blocked (403)

-If the admin server cannot reach the Bleep cloud for license validation, a 72-hour grace period allows continued operation.
-After 72 hours without successful verification, the proxy is automatically stopped on all devices.
-This grace period persists across application restarts.
+If the admin server cannot reach the cloud for validation, a 7-day grace period allows continued operation.
+After 7 days without verification, the proxy stops on all devices.
+This persists across restarts.

 Policies determine how Bleep responds when sensitive data is detected.
-Configure policies from the Policies page in the dashboard.
+Each policy rule matches on conditions (severity, pattern tags, destination category, and device tier) and assigns an action.
+Configure from the Policies page in the dashboard.

 Block